Dragoteryx/draboteryx/README.md

 Use /help to know the commands.

 ## Features
 Can give you information about a role, a member, a channel or your server.
-Can play music using drg-music (https://github.com/Dragoteryx/drg-music.
+(WIP) Can play music using drg-music (https://github.com/Dragoteryx/drg-music.
 Random features :
 * roll dices